SunGuoming/CooperateWithLiZeJian/README.md

 CooperateWithLiZeJian

 Just run the file calculate_r.m by MATLAB R2017b.
-Then you with get a series .xls files, which is the result files.
+Then you will get a series .xls files, which are the result files.

 The right of Code Files is protected by license GPL 3.0.